Skip to content

 When referencing texts such as the bible, Qur'an or Torah, include the following information:

 Title of the version you have used (Year) Translated by name of translater (if given).
-City published: Publisher.
+Publisher.

-The Holy Bible: Authorised King James Version (2011) Glasgow: Harper Collins.
+The Holy Bible: Authorised King James Version (2011) Harper Collins.

 The Qur'an (Oxford World's Classics) (2004) Translated by M. A. S. Abdel Haleem.
-Oxford: Oxford University Press.
+Oxford University Press.

 PDF documents are nearly always accessed online, and so you can point readers to the URL along with other information.
-If the URL is unavailable (for instance if you have been emailed it) or if you have no publisher information, just give as much information as you have or can find.
+If the URL is unavailable (for instance if you have been emailed it) just give as much information as you have or can find.

 Author(s) (Year) Title of document.
-City published: Publisher.
-Available online: URL [Accessed date].
+Publisher if known.
+URL [Accessed date].

 For leaflets, handouts, flyers etc just provide what information you can: